GoogleChrome/web.dev/src/site/content/en/blog/more-capable-form-controls/index.md

 ## Form-associated custom elements

-The event-based API is simple, but it only allows you to interact with the submission process.
+You can use the event-based API with any kind of component, but it only allows you to interact with the submission process.

 Native form controls participate in many parts of the form lifecycle besides submission.
-Form-aware custom elements aim to bridge the gap between custom widgets and native controls.
-Form-aware custom elements match many of the features of native form elements:
+Form-associated custom elements aim to bridge the gap between custom widgets and native controls.
+Form-associated custom elements match many of the features of native form elements:

 *   When you place a form-associated custom element inside a `<form>`, it's automatically associated with the form, like a native control.
 *   The element can be labeled using a `<label>` element.